 NFL Over/Under Betting

 The over/under, also commonly referred to as the total, is a wager on the final score.
 It combines both teams' scores to determine the outcome.
 A game will have an estimated number set for the final score, and you then bet on whether the actual score will be higher or lower than that.
 For example, if the total is set at 42.5, a final score totaling 43 points or higher will be a win for the over.
-A final score with 42 or fewer points would result in under bettors winning.
+A final score of 42 or fewer points would result in under bettors winning.
 If a total is a whole number, like 44, and the final score adds up to 44 points exactly, it’s a push.
 Scores in overtime will count towards the over/under.

 NFL Against The Spread Betting